Courses at A2 level (from 20% to 49% in the placement test)

 Course materials: ILIAS is used.

-Content: This course concentrates on developing knowledge of key scientific and technical terminology.
-A number of general areas are explored including numbers & calculation, properties & materials and process descriptions.
-Participants will be expected to take an active role in the course and contribute through discussions, short presentations and problem solving sessions.
-As this course provides a more general introduction to vocabulary and skills used in technical and scientific fields, we recommend taking it before other courses in technical English with advanced content (e.g. B2: Engineering).
+Content: This course focuses on building knowledge of key scientific and technical terminology.
+It covers general areas such as numbers and calculations, properties and materials, and process descriptions.
+Participants are expected to actively engage in discussions, short presentations, and problem-solving activities.
+As this course provides a general introduction to vocabulary and skills in technical and scientific fields, it is recommended to take it before more advanced technical English courses (e.g. B2: Engineering).

-Type of assessment: No final exam - passing involves completing a range of tasks e.g. vocabulary and listening comprehension test, group presentation, short writing assignment, oral report and wiki.
-Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.
+Assessment: No final exam – passing is based on the completion of various tasks such as vocabulary and listening tests, a group presentation, a short writing task, an oral report, and a wiki.
+Regular attendance is important, as ECTS credits are awarded through continuous assessment and active participation.

 Business Leadership